FidelusAleksander/ghcertified/content/questions/advanced_security/question-007.md

 ---
 archetype: "questions"
 title: "Question 007"
-question: "Which of these isn't true about secret scanning?"
+question: "Which of these best describes secret scanning?"
 draft: false
 ---

 > https://docs.github.com/en/code-security/secret-scanning/about-secret-scanning
-1. [x] Secret scanning is a tool for secure secret storage and management.
+1. [x] Secret scanning scans your repository for secrets such as private keys or tokens.
-1. [ ] Secret scanning will scan your entire Git history on all branches present in your GitHub repository for secrets.
+2. [ ] Secret scanning scans your repository for potential code vulnerabilities that could expose secrets such as private keys or tokens.
-1. [ ] Secret scanning will scan titles, descriptions, and comments, in open and closed historical issues.
+3. [ ] Secret scanning is a tool for secure secret storage and management.
-1. [ ] Secret scanning can prevent supported secrets from being pushed into your enterprise, organization, or repository.
+4. [ ] Secret scanning is a git hook that will scan your commits for secrets such as private keys or tokens before they are pushed to GitHub.